Rule 3901-1-24 | Public insurance adjusters.

 (2) Attempt in any manner to solicit a loss during the progress of a fire or while the fire department or any of its representatives are in any manner engaged at the damaged premises; nor in any way interfere with the performance of the duties of an investigator of the state fire marshal's office, an investigator of any fire department, or a law enforcement official of this state or of any political subdivision thereof;

-(3) Give or offer to give to an insured or his representative any portion of the adjuster's fee or anticipated settlement of the claim for loss or damage as an inducement to secure a contract for the adjustment of a loss;
+(3) Give or offer to give to an insured or that person's representative any portion of the adjuster's fee or anticipated settlement of the claim for loss or damage as an inducement to secure a contract for the adjustment of a loss;

-(4) Represent himself to be an adjuster for or a representative of any insurance company, a fire investigator, or a person connected with any fire department or law enforcement agency;
+(4) Represent that public insurance adjuster to be an adjuster for or a representative of any insurance company, a fire investigator, or a person connected with any fire department or law enforcement agency;

-(5) Compensate any person to act on his behalf in the solicitation, negotiation, or settlement of a claim unless such person is licensed as a public insurance adjuster or a public insurance adjuster agent;
+(5) Compensate any person to act on that person's behalf in the solicitation, negotiation, or settlement of a claim unless such person is licensed as a public insurance adjuster or a public insurance adjuster agent;

 (6) Make an inventory or estimate of loss or damage other than that which is fair and honest; and

-(7) Own or acquire any direct or indirect financial interest in any property, real or personal, which is the subject of a loss adjusted by him; nor have any direct or indirect financial interest in the sale of any salvage of any property which is the subject of a loss adjusted by him.
+(7) Own or acquire any direct or indirect financial interest in any property, real or personal, which is the subject of a loss adjusted by that public insurance adjuster; nor have any direct or indirect financial interest in the sale of any salvage of any property which is the subject of a loss adjusted by that public insurance adjuster.

 (D) Records of adjuster

-Every public insurance adjuster shall keep a full record of his transaction as an adjuster for the previous three years and such records shall be open at all times to the inspection of the superintendent of insurance or his representative.
-Such records shall show for each loss adjusted by him:
+Every public insurance adjuster shall keep a full record of that perons's transactions as an adjuster for the previous three years and such records shall be open at all times to the inspection of the superintendent of insurance or the superintendent's representative.
+Such records shall show for each loss adjusted by the public insurance adjuster:

 (1) The name of the insured;